darryl-h/v-rising-server/README.md

 <VAR_VOIPAPIEndpoint> - The `VOIPAPIEndpoint` from your ServerVoipSettings.json file
 <VAR_VOIPAppUserId> - The `VOIPAppUserId` from your ServerVoipSettings.json file
 <VAR_VOIPAppUserPwd> - The `VOIPAppUserPwd` from your ServerVoipSettings.json file
+<VAR_VOIPVivoxDomain> - The `VOIPVivoxDomain` from your ServerVoipSettings.json file

 ## Specific Troubleshooting Instructions